potaty/movie-information-management-spa/README.md

 This project made one single page app in two ways
 1. jQuery
 2. Angular

+These two ways both supports edit operation, and the form in the page is made with editable HTML element.
+Also delete/create/find operations are included.

 ### RUN movie-jquery-typescript-plainjs
-1.
+Firstly,
 ```
 yarn install
 OR
 npm install
 ```
-2. open the dist/index.html in web browser
+Secondly, open the dist/index.html in web browser

 ![1](https://user-images.githubusercontent.com/5163148/122298500-c2c58a00-cef4-11eb-9cc1-3f3034a0e62c.jpg)

 ### RUN movie-single-page-app-angular

-1.
+Fristly,
 ```
 yarn install
 OR
 npm install
 ```

-2.
+Secondly,
 ```
 ng serve
 ```